luigigubello/nike-sportband/README.md

 * weight

 So I worked on these features, the Python code can:
-* read and change the weight
+* read and set the weight
 * set date and time, by reading the date of the computer
 * extracts data in hex format